Kyromyr/Kyromyr.github.io/perfect-tower/packages/factory/README.md

 Make sure there are no machines currently processing when you launch the craft.
 If there are, cancel by holding shift and right clicking on the machine(s).

+Leaving the factory will cancel an ongoing craft.
+To resume, simply enter the factory and press the "p" key again.

 ## Import codes
 Requires 17 lines.
 Triple click to select.